Georgia Invoice Factoring

 Small businesses are very important to the economy in Georgia.
 Since over one and a half million Georgians are employed by small businesses, invoice factoring in Georgia is booming.
 There are almost one million total small businesses (962,085) in Georgia.1 An amazing 97.7% of all businesses with employees are defined as “small”, meaning fewer than 500 employees.2 Not surprisingly, two out every five jobs in the Peach State are the result of small businesses.3

-But obtaining capital for small and medium-sized businesses without a long track record of profitability or performance can be difficult, especially in an uncertain economic environment when banks are reigning in lending, even to their most credit-worthy customers.
+But obtaining net working capital for small and medium-sized businesses without a long track record of profitability or performance can be difficult, especially in an uncertain economic environment when banks are reigning in lending, even to their most credit-worthy customers.
 A small business that can’t secure traditional financing has some alternative lending options including merchant cash advances.

 But there is a much better option called invoice factoring.
 Instead of incurring debt to receive funding, factoring involves the discounted selling of accounts receivables to a third-party buyer.
 Since businesses have cash tied up in receivables, there are a number of invoice factoring companies, known as ‘factors” who will provide a cash advance to the business.

 Important Georgia industries include distributors (often serving the food and beverage industry), transportation and logistics (air, rail, trucking and sea ports) and agribusiness.
 Often, these industries result in payment delays which can hamper a small business’ growth and profitability.
 Factoring is an increasingly popular small business funding option for many businesses in the state of Georgia.
 Popular industries include: